Funny March Madness Bracket Names: Hilarious Picks For Your NCAA Tournament Pool

 Looking for a funny name for your 2017 NCAA Tournament bracket?
-Well here are plenty of picks to make your March Madness pool the funniest one in the office — even if its not the best.
+Here are plenty of picks to make your March Madness pool the funniest one in the office — even if it’s not the best.

 With the 2017 NCAA Tournament starting with the play-in games on Tuesday, there’s not much time left to fill out the brackets and submit your picks.
 But just as important as picking the Final Four right and getting the right 12-seed upsets is finding a funny name for your March Madness bracket.
-Sure, you could always just give your bracket your own name or “Rhode Island No.1 Fan,” but what’s the fun in that?
+Sure, you could always just give your bracket your own name or “Rhode Island No. 1 Fan,” but what’s the fun in that?

 So, what works best in a funny March Madness bracket name?
 In this case, puns and timeliness rule the day.